mikemel21/CIS-350-Term-Project/artifacts/diagnosisDescriptions.md

 # Feels Like...
 ## Vehicle Shaking
 * Shaking when Braking -> Worn Out Brake Rotors;
-			To know if this is happening and your rotors need to be replaced, you may hear grinding noises when you break or see rust or scoring on your rotors.
+	- To know if this is happening and your rotors need to be replaced, you may hear grinding noises when you break or see rust or scoring on your rotors.
+	- Average Cost For Repair: it costs between $150 and $500 per axle to replace the brake rotors.
+Usually, the front brake rotors are a little more expensive than the rear ones
 * Shaking when Braking -> Sticking Brake Calipers;
+	- To know if this is happening, your car may pull to either side.
+Another symptom is your break pedal sticks or stays down.
+You can also look for any signs of brake fluid leaking from your vehicle.
+	- Average Cost For Repair: replacing a brake caliper usually costs about $250-$600 per wheel.
+Alternatively, you can instead repair the caliper, which costs between $250-$350 per caliper.
 * Worn Out Suspension
+	- To confirm this is the issue, you may notice clunking noises when you hit a bump, your car veering to one side, irregular tire wear, or fluid leaking.
+	- Average Cost For Repair: The average cost of this repair is about $1,000-$5,000 depending on your vehicle.
+It is recommended to not try and do this repair yourself and to instead seek a repair shop.
 * Insufficient Idle RPM
+	- To confirm this is the issue, you should check your fuel injectors and see how they are, as they may be dirty.
+Your spark plugs may also be worn out.
+This issue can also be caused by a faulty throttle pedal position sensor.
+	- Average Cost For Repair: To repair a faulty throttle pedal position sensor, it will cost about $300 at a shop. if the issue is instead caused by worn out spark plugs, you can do this yourself for $20-$50.
 * Clogged Fuel Intake
+	- To confirm this is the issue, you may smell very strong odors, have hard starts, poor acceleration, or low engine performance.
+	- Average Cost For Repair: to repair the intake, it would cost between $400-$600 at a repair shop.
 * Damaged Fuel Pump
+	- To confirm this is the issue, your car may overheat, sputter at high speeds, lose power, not start, or lose gas mileage.
+	- Average Cost For Repair: The cost to replace a fuel pump starts at around $380-$500.
+There are also temporary fixes one can try, but it is highly recommended to just go to a shop

 ## Bad Braking
 * Worn Out Brake Rotors
+	- See the description above
-* Worn Out Brake Calipers
+* Sticking/Worn Out Brake Calipers
-* Sticking Brake Calipers
+	- See the description above
 * Broken Brake Hoses
+	- If this is the issue, you may experience a mushy brake pedal or leaks.
+	- Average Cost Of Repair: To totally replace the brake hoses, it would cost about $270 at a shop.
 * Uneven Tire Pressure
 * Worn Suspension Parts
 * Uneven Brake Wear